Details About ASVAB Army Test

 while the adaptive nature of the CAT-ASVAB makes it possible for

 candidates to finish it off in less time (one and a half hours, on an

 average).
 To learn more on the test content, duration, and question types, refer to the official ASVAB site: http://official-asvab.com/whattoexpect_app.htm.
 You can find some sample questions for this test at: http://official-asvab.com/samples_app.htm.

 The various services of the US Army makes use of the AFQT score.
 This is a combined scores of only four of the ASVAB subtests and it is used to determine the eligibility for enlistment.
 The score of the entire ASVAB battery is used for classifying candidates into suitable job roles.
 The AFQT score is achieved by combining the scores of:

 It should also be noted that relative ASVAB and AFQT scores or the Standard Scores are used by the armed forces for enlistment and classification of candidates into the various services.The Standard Scores are computed by standardizing the individual scores against that of a representative youth sample using the available national norms (http://official-asvab.com/norming_rec.htm).

 Targeting for Army AFQT and ASVAB Scores

-The minimum AFQT score for army enlisting is 31, as now.
-For more information on AFQT score requirements, refer to http://www.military.com/join-armed-forces/asvab/asvab-test-explained.html.
+The minimum AFQT score for army enlistment is 31, as now.
+For more information on AFQT score requirements, you can refer to http://www.military.com/join-armed-forces/asvab/asvab-test-explained.html.

 The ASVAB scores are further grouped into ten lines for classifying selected candidates into appropriate job roles or MOS: